liamcurry/elm-pomodoro/README.md

 # elm-pomodoro

-A simple Pomodoro timer implemented with Elm as a learning exercise.
+A simple [tomato-timer.com](http://tomato-timer.com/) clone implemented with Elm as a learning exercise.

 This also has a few niceties that make developing larger Elm apps easier, such as SCSS, Jade, and BrowserSync.